blackstork-io/fabric/docs/tutorial.md

 ### Installation

-Before we can use it, we must add the plugin as a dependency and install it.
+Before we can use it, we must add `blackstork/openai` plugin as a dependency and install it.

 Update the list of plugin dependencies by adding a fully qualified name `blackstork/openai` for the [OpenAI plugin]({{< ref "plugins/openai" >}}) to `plugin_versions` dict in the [global configuration block]({{< ref "language/configs.md#global-configuration" >}}).
 The plugin also requires a [version constraint](https://semver.org/).